 TVOD is short for Transactional VOD.
 Consumers pay for individual films on these platforms.

 Within TVOD, there are two options, Electronic Sell Through (EST), which is the digital sale of the film for unlimited viewing in exchange for a fee, and Download to Rent (DTR).
-DTR is the digital rental of film for a limited length of time.

 Amazon Video offers movies and TV shows for sale or download underneath large online retailer Amazon (TVOD).